JWolvers/imgburn-wine-container/README.md

 A minimum of 2 volumes need to be mounted to the container

-  * /config - This is where Wine and Backblaze will be installed
+  * /config - This is where Wine and ImgBurn will be installed
-  * Backup drives - these are the locations you wish to backup, any volume that is mounted as /drive_**driveletter** (from d up to z) will be mounted automatically for use in Backblaze with their equivalent letter, for example /drive_d will be mounted as D:
+  * Storage - these are the locations you wish to ImgButn to have access to, any volume that is mounted as /drive_**driveletter** (from d up to z) will be mounted automatically for use in ImgBurn with their equivalent letter, for example /drive_d will be mounted as D:

 You can mount drives with different paths, but these will need to be mounted manually within wine using the following method

-1. Add your storage path as a wine drive, so Backblaze can access it
+1. Add your storage path as a wine drive, so ImgBurn can access it

     ````shell
-    docker exec --user app backblaze_personal_backup ln -s /backup_volume/ /config/wine/dosdevices/d:
+    docker exec --user app imgburn-wine ln -s /backup_volume/ /config/wine/dosdevices/d:
     ````

-1. Restart the docker to get Backblaze to recognize the new drive
+2. Restart the docker to get Backblaze to recognize the new drive

     ````shell
-    docker restart backblaze_personal_backup
+    docker restart imgburn-wine
     ````

-1. Reload the Web Interface
+3. Reload the Web Interface

     ![Bildschirmfoto von 2022-01-16 14-49-45](https://user-images.githubusercontent.com/28999431/149662817-27f3c9e8-12ba-494c-898d-d9492541a5fb.png)